9 Product Feed Optimization Tips To Improve Shopping Ads

 Look at the third listing, which lists a knife for $14,995.
 Their description focuses not on the product’s features, but on the history and quality of the knife.

-Use relevant keywords and craft compelling copy to describe the product.
+Use relevant keywords and craft compelling copy to describe the product and its other important features.
 Don't just copy and paste boilerplate factory descriptions of your products.

 Tip #7.
 Keep Your Product Feed Clean, and Free of Cut Corners

-You should focus on making sure your input feed is as clean as it can possibly be.
-On the surface, it seems like a simple spreadsheet with a bunch of data that no one sees.
+You should focus on making sure that data accuracy of your input feed is as clean as it can possibly be.
+On the surface, it seems a plain old Google sheets file with a bunch of different attributes that no one sees.

-The reality is this -- your feed elements will be included in the product listing ads.
+The reality is this -- your feed attributes will be included in the product listing ads.

 If you are using only the required fields to get an ad surfaced, you are missing out.
 Here’s an example containing additional fields that were included in the product listing ad.